n4ogw/so2sdr/_posts/2015-07-31-changelog.md

 order: 1
 ---

+* add option to scroll to the right in so2sdr-bandmap (NO3M)

 * check for a standard contest config file in the user directory (i.e. ~/.sosdr) when starting a new contest.
 If this file exists, it will be used instead of the program default from share/so2sdr (NO3M)